How can your globe-trotting be regenerative?

-During 2020 the impact of the pandemic laid bare how fragile the future of indigenous communities were when tourists disappeared almost overnight.
+During 2020 the impact of the pandemic laid bare how fragile the future of communities were when tourists disappeared almost overnight.

 During group retreats I had to adhere to a pre-determined itinerary and cultural experiences that were not always providing me with opportunities to connect with locals in a way that I wanted.
 Some group leaders even prohibited such contact, mediating all the interactions and preventing future relationship building.

 What really bothered me was the challenges to know how to be respectful and ensure porters, indigenous teachers and guides received a fair exchange for their contribution.

 It was also difficult for me to find female indigenous teachers, in particular to learn about the practical aspects of their lives.